 For example, look at our trade rules for putting on this calendar spread.
 Notice the last ‘Trade Management – Exit’ rule.
 We would get out of the trade within 2 weeks of expiration to avoid the gamma risk.

-Indeed such is the power of gamma that trading with positions with large gamma – expiration week trades for example – is known colloquially as ‘riding the gamma bull’.
+Such is the power of gamma that trading with positions with large gamma – expiration week trades for example – is known colloquially as ‘riding the gamma bull’.
 Not for the faint hearted.

 Uses of Gamma